Hounfor/The-Big-Deal-Add-On/README.md

 Version 1.1.3

-– Technical update, nothing new, but extra and missing commas have been fixed in the mechs files where necessary (thanks Polyonymous).
+– Technical update, nothing new, but extra and missing commas have been fixed in the 'Mechs files where necessary (thanks Polyonymous).

 Version 1.1.4

 – Changes made to the pre-final episode:
 1) Added a save point after mission №2;
-2) The difficulty of the final mission has been changed: 2 enemy mechs have been removed, the placement and lance tags of the rest have been changed.
+2) The difficulty of the final mission has been changed: 2 enemy 'Mechs have been removed, the placement and lance tags of the rest have been changed.
 Still hard, but more logical.

 – Fixed minor issue with Cataphract’s affinity showing as Caesar.
 Now it’s the other way around, but it makes more sense, given that Caesar is the Cataphract reworked by the FedSuns.